AnanyaSingh44/HomeHive/README.md

-# Wanderlust Web Project Installation Guide
+# HomeHive Web Project Installation Guide

-This guide will walk you through the installation process for the Wanderlust web project.
+This guide will walk you through the installation process for the HomeHive web project.
 Follow the steps below to set up the project locally on your machine.

 ## Prerequisites